3JoB/telebot-docs/docs/ru/guide/api/edit.md

 }
 ```

 For example, `Message` type is Editable.
-Here is the implementation of `StoredMessage` type, provided by Telebot:
+Here is the implementation of `StoredMessage` type, provided by Crare:

 ```go
 // StoredMessage is an example struct suitable for being